Category archive

 We started off with some basic facts:

-Mike emphasised that reading is not a natural skill, but a relatively new phenomenon in the history of civilization.
-While speaking develops naturally, reading has to be learned separately and with conscious effort.
-Therefore, pronunciation is often viewed as a component of speaking rather than an integral part of reading.
+Mike emphasised that reading is not a natural skill but a relatively recent development in the history of civilization.
+Unlike speaking, reading must be learned separately and with conscious effort.
+Therefore, pronunciation is often seen as part of speaking rather than an integral component of reading.

-However, Mike pointed out that research and neuroscientific evidence demonstrate a direct connection between them.
-In fact, science suggests that effective reading relies on a strong foundation in phonological awareness (Dehaene, 2009 and Walter, 2008): when we learn to speak our first language, we also lay the foundations for learning reading.
+However, Mike pointed out that neuroscientific evidence demonstrates a direct connection between them.
+In fact, research suggests that effective reading relies on a strong foundation in phonological awareness (Dehaene, 2009 and Walter, 2008).
+So when we learn to speak our first language, we also lay the foundations for learning reading.

 But what about second language learners, who do not have the advantage of native-level speaking skills?